 Say you acquire 100 properties over 25 years, that’s 4 properties per year – but you don’t get 4 properties in year 1, you probably get one.
 However, later on it goes much faster.
 The Canterbury founder has periods when he acquires more than two properties per month.
 It’s important to start as early as you can.

-These assets were accumulated with very small debts compared to the asset values.
+These assets were accumulated with very small debts compared to the present asset values.
 Additional to the above assets, he owns a number of passive businesses (fully managed that he never needs to visit) any of which would allow anyone else a very luxurious retirement.
 He also has acquired millions of dollars worth of investments.
 Canterbury show their clients how this is done and guide you through the process.
 The steps are actually quite easy to implement and understand.

 When Canterbury ‘s founder was in his early 20’s and already successful, many of his friends and relations came to realise that he had things that they did not have.
 Without exception, they discouraged him and told him he would go broke.
 Even his mother told him that he had bought in the wrong area, had paid too much, and that if you can’t afford to pay cash you should not have these houses.
 That’s when he realised that if you want to be rich, get near someone REALLY rich, not near broke relations.
 That’s also around the time he found the three biggest influences to the “Canterbury System”.
 The big influences are: